 A solution architect leads a team of specialists that develop user experiences, integrations, databases, functionality and detailed documentation.

-Throughout the process the solution architect develops a solution architecture document that captures the key decisions, including principles and guidelines, outlines processes, overall information structure, application designs and many other important aspects of the solution.
+Throughout this process the solution architect develops a solution architecture document that captures key decisions, including principles and guidelines, outlines processes, overall information structure, application designs and many other important aspects of the solution.

 Most solutions require multiple specialized applications, some of which are built from scratch and others bought and used as-is or customized.

 Many organizations misuse the title ‘Solution architect’ as a means of entitlement and acknowledgement of more senior employees who aren’t really doing solution architecture work.
-Very often they are much more lead developers that oversee a team less senior developers and testers building an application, being completely decoupled from the business context in which the functionality will eventually be utilized.
-And sometimes the title is used by people working with technical pre-sales activities.
+Very often they are much more lead developers that oversee a team less senior developers and testers building an application, with little or no involvement in shaping the business capabilities their application will be enabling or optimizing.
+People working with technical pre-sales activities are also sometimes called solution architects.

 The enterprise architect role